sgroi-l/email-mcp-server/README.md

 - "Show me my unread emails"
 - "Generate a professional reply to the first email"
 - "Draft a friendly response mentioning the project is on track"
+- "Generate a reply using my company style guide at https://docs.google.com/document/d/YOUR_DOC_ID/export?format=txt"
 - "Save that reply as a draft in Gmail"

-For more examples and workflows, see the [Usage Examples Guide](docs/usage-examples.md).
+For more examples and workflows, see the [Usage Examples Guide](docs/usage-examples.md) and [Style Guide Feature Guide](docs/style-guide-feature.md).

 ## Available Tools